mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
 New software tools to make games which offer new pedagogical possibilities emerge regularly.
 Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.

-MOVE TO GAME CULTURES?
-For example, casual and retro games played by both adults and children are increasingly available via smart phones and home consoles.
-The nostalgia around such games and the associated aesthetics of cuteness creates a potential for connection between younger and older players [@boyle_retro-futurism_2017].
-The sustained popularity of retro games together with easy-to-use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io [@garda_nostalgia_2014].

-SIGNPOST HERE TO DIFFERENT SCHOOLS AND MODIVATIONS

--